sarkonovich/Alexa-Hue/README.md

 The first is to find an app that a) stores the scene on the bridge and b) doesn't mess with the name.
 I recommend "All 4 Hue" available for [Android.](https://play.google.com/store/apps/details?id=de.renewahl.all4hue&hl=en), but I assume many others will work as well.
 (Note: the official hue app is **not** one of the them.)

-Then, add the scene name as a value in the SCENES custom slot.
+Create a scene in an app that meets requirements a) and b) and then add the scene name as a value in the SCENES custom slot.
+(You can tell if the application stored the scene correctly on the bridge by asking the skill for your scenes, and making sure that the scene shows up with the name you expect.)

-Second is to save scenes from within the skill.
+The second solution is to save scenes from within the skill.
 Just set up the lights the way you'd like.
 Then you can say, for example:

 *"Alexa, tell....to save scene as dinner"*